pananton/busrpc-spec/busrpc.md

 # Documenting API

 Useful and consistent documentation is a must for any API.
-The cornerstone of documentaion of a busrpc-compliant API is "code as documentation" principle.
+The cornerstone of documentation of a busrpc-compliant API is "code as documentation" principle.
 By simply inspecting busrpc root directory developers can obtain information about:
 * API main entities (namespaces, classes, methods and structures)
 * endpoints (i.e., message bus topics), where API is available
 * system infrastructure: